LeonieCG/GermanRegenerationMaps2012/README.md

 ## R-script workflow
 <p align="center"><img width="1000" src="figure/GermanRegenerationMaps2012_workflow.png"> </p> <br />
 The figure shows the sequence of the script execution as well as the input and output data.
-Highlighted is the availability status of the data sets on Dryad.
+Highlighted is the availability status of the data sets on Zenodo.

 ## Predictors
 <p align="center"><p style="text-align: center"><img width="250" src="figure/Predictors.png"> </p> <br />
-The table displays the predictor variables their abbrevation, explanation, unit, reference and data availability on Dryad (link below).
+The table displays the predictor variables their abbrevation, explanation, unit, reference and data availability on Zenodo (link below).
 Lines highlighted in gray are other data sets mentioned in the R-script workflow graph above.
 For data reference please see preprint (link below).

 ## References